vladimirfed/catalog-items-nextjs/README.md

 yarn install
 ```

-Dev will run on  port 3000 with followin commands:
+Dev will run on  port 3000 with following commands:

 ```bash
 npm run dev